-DNS Check was created in 2015 when Matt Rideout wanted a better way monitor DNS records, and communicate with customers about DNS record updates.
+DNS Check was created in 2015 when Matt Rideout wanted a better way to monitor DNS records, and communicate with customers about DNS record updates.

-Matt's work as a system administrator at an email software vendor and a Linux consultancy taught him just how important a reliable DNS infrastructure is, and how limited many server monitoring systems are when it comes to DNS record monitoring.
+Matt's work as a system administrator at an email software vendor and a Linux consultancy taught him just how critical a reliable DNS infrastructure is, and how limited many server monitoring systems are when it comes to DNS record monitoring.

 Matt's work also gave him experience with asking customers to post DNS record updates, then working with them to ensure that those records were posted correctly.

 There are command-line tools like dig and web services like Google App's DNS lookup tool, which are useful for checking DNS records individually.
 These tools are lacking when it comes to checking groups of DNS records and presenting the results in a user-friendly format that can be understood by someone who's not a DNS expert.